 Note: The registration sensor PCB and the PF encoder PCB are assembled with their harnesses.
 To completely release the registration sensor PCB from the engine unit, therefore, you need to remove the PF encoder PCB at the next step.

 Assembling Note: Before mounting the inner chute on the engine unit, set the registration sensor actuator and its spring.
-Also set the registration sensor PCB and route the PF encoder/registration sensor harness.
-See the illustration below.
+Also set the registration sensor PCB and route the PF encoder/registration sensor harness as shown above.